naoufelfrioui/Object-detection-android/README.md

 This will install all the dependencies required prior to running the service.

-1. Start MongoDB :  `C:\Users\YOUR USER NAME>mongod`
+1. Start MongoDB :Open command line window, use the following command:  ` mongod`
 2. Unpack the archive repository
 3. Open the command line window and navigate (using cd) to the repository  `.../machine-learning-data-management-system`
-4. Move into client folder and install dependencies with `.../machine-learning-data-management-system/client>npm install`
+4. Move into client folder and install dependencies with `npm install`
-5. Move into server folder and install dependencies with `.../machine-learning-data-management-system/server>npm install`
+5. Move into server folder and install dependencies with `npm install`

 ## Development (locally)